cakeslob/Remora-STM32F4xx-W5500/README.md

 Stepgen, blink and digital io are the only modules supported at the moment.

+This version of Remora does not have the stepgen enable pin as part of the Remora stepgen module.
+No stepgen enable pin entry is used in the config file, and the stepgen enable is controlled by LinuxCNC Hal file and a digitalIO output pin you must configure.
+This is different behavior than standard Remora and is intended to be used with several motor drivers connected by 1 enable pin.

 Configs are loaded via tftp , refer to the remora documents for this process